anildwarepo/CustomerChurnPredictionWorkshop/README.md

 * AML workspace can be configured with Private Endpoint with necessary DNS changes as documented [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-custom-dns?view=azureml-api-2&tabs=azure-cli).

 * Compute Cluster and Compute intances provisioned.
+* VS Code with Python and Jupyter extensions installed.
+Or a Jupyter environment which can host notebooks.

 ### Please review some of the AML concepts here.